M0hammedHaris/db_hive/docs/front-end-spec.md

 ## Component Library / Design System — FINAL (CONFIRMED)

 - Chosen stack: `shadcn/ui` + Tailwind CSS (confirmed).
-- MCP integration: Owner will provide MCP package location; frontend team to integrate MCP into workspace and vet components.
+- MCP integration: The MCP will be included as part of the agent (owner-managed).
+The frontend team will integrate the MCP into the workspace and vet components for accessibility and token compatibility.
+If the MCP proves helpful, proceed with full integration and Storybook registration.
-- Storybook as source-of-truth: Use Storybook + Chromatic + axe for design/visual QA since there is no Figma yet.
-Create a minimal Figma token file only if/when stakeholders request high-fidelity prototypes.
+- Chromatic / visual review: Enable Chromatic for Storybook if visual review automation is desired; otherwise use Storybook + manual review.
+(Chromatic is optional — enable it only if the team wants automated visual diffs.)

-Action items (added):
+Action items (updated):
-- Please provide the MCP package path or registry location so the frontend team can start integration.
+- MCP location: `~/Library/Application Support/Code - Insiders/User/profiles/-984a0df/mcp.json` (agent-managed).
+Frontend team can pull the MCP from this path in the agent workspace and begin integration and Storybook registration when authorized.
+- Confirm whether to enable Chromatic for automated visual-review; default plan: keep Chromatic off until team confirms.
+- Next step after MCP availability: Storybook scaffolding and MCP component registration are deferred until the project has been initialized.
+Once the frontend workspace is initialized and the MCP path is accessible, the team will scaffold Storybook, add MCP stories, and enable a11y/visual checks as a follow-up task.

 ---